rsharifnasab/java-summer-99/session2/README.md

 + multiple classes in file
 + public class in file
-+ main in non-static class
++ main in non-public class

 + has A
    1. engine and vehicle